Updated: December 11, 2024

 Taxes for American Expats in Portugal

-American expats living in Portugal must pay tax returns in both countries.
-You need to pay taxes on your Portuguese earnings in Portugal and American earnings in America.
+American expats living in Portugal will likely need to file both US and Portuguese tax returns.
+You will pay taxes on your Portuguese earnings in Portugal and American earnings in America.
 The US expects all US citizens, irrespective of where they are living, to disclose their worldwide income to the IRS.
+However, the US has a tax agreement with Portugal to prevent double taxation on your income.
 Please go through the foreign-earned income exclusion specifications to check if you are eligible for any exclusions.

 How can Goldcrest help you?

-At Goldcrest, we provide an independent property-buying service in Portugal.
+At Goldcrest, we provide an independent property-buying service and buyer’s agent in Portugal.
+So, why work with a buyer’s agent?
 We present you with insightful real estate expertise and strategic advice.
 You can just sit back and relax as we do all the hard parts for you, from sourcing to property acquisition in some of Portugal’s finest locations.

 Get in Touch